krishnakumarsekar/awesome-quantum-machine-learning/README.md

 * [Quantum-Tech](https://medium.com/quantum-tech) - A Beautiful Newsletter Page Publishing Amazing Links
 * [facebook Quantum Machine Learning](https://www.facebook.com/quantummachinelearning) - Running By me .
 Not that much good :).
 You can get some ideas
 * [Linkedlin Quantum Machine Learning](https://www.linkedin.com/groups/8592758) - A nice page running by experts.
 Can get plenty of ideas
+* [FOSDEM 2019 Quantum Talks](https://fosdem.org/2019/schedule/track/quantum_computing/) - A one day talk in fosdem 2019 with more than 10 research topics,tools and ideas

 ### License